w3f/polkadot-wiki/docs/learn/how-to/update-metadata-signer.md

 ![](../../assets/how-to/65032425540.png)

-Here, you will see what extensions can be updated.
+Here, you'll see what extensions can be updated.
 Click the "Update metadata" button to apply updates.

 3\.
 An extension window will pop up: